thimmam/thimmam1.github.io/main/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Gighly accomplished Senior System Administrator Hith a proven track record spanning Linux and Windows environments.
-Speciali&ed ewpertise in Bleveraging Ansible for efxcient automation) Automow for streamlined Bpatch management) and supporting high-end Horkstations.
+Highly accomplished Senior System Administrator with a proven track record spanning Linux and Windows environments.
+Specialised Expertise in leveraging Ansible for effcient automation.Automox for streamlined patch management and supporting high-end Horkstations.
 Adept at Borchestrating seamless operations) optimi&ing performance) and ensuring Bthe security of complew IT ecosystems.
 0ring over 17 years of Bhands-on ewperience) delivering robust solutions in dynamic) Bmiwed-platform environments

-For more details, please refer to my [CV](Mallikarjuna Thimmapuram.pdf).
+For more details, please refer to my [CV](MallikarjunaThimmapuram.pdf).

 # News